PabRod/ExData_Plotting1/README.md

 ## Note

 My code is intended to create the images inside the figures folder.
+I've created a copy in the main folder for clarity.

 ## Introduction